ChristianCastilloPY/agroinnova-api/README.md

 - src/utils.py (some reusable classes and functions)
 - src/admin.py (add your models to the admin and manage your data easily)

-For a more detailed explanation, look for the tutorial inside the `docs` folder.

 ## Remember to migrate every time you change your models

 You have to migrate and upgrade the migrations for every update you make to your models: